violetwhitney/Smorgasbord/src/content/modules/18-Behavioral-Modeling-Intro/165-Unity-and-Agent-Based-Modeling-Intro/165-Unity-and-Agent-Based-Models.md

 ---
 moduleid: 165
-title: Unity Intro and Agent Based Modeling
+title: Agent Based Modeling
 published: True
-slug: unity-intro-and-agent-based-modeling
+slug: agent-based-modeling
 ---

 Behavioral Modeling Intro:
 ===========================================

-# Unity Intro and Agent Based Modeling
+# Agent Based Modeling
 ## Module Summary

 In this intro you will learn how a basic agent based model works as well as its origins.
-Additionally you will get an intro to the Unity interface.

 ## Conceptual Introduction